TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ```

 ### Internationalization (i18n)
-The Things Network Stack for LoRaWAN employs i18n to provide usage experience in different languages.
+The Things Stack for LoRaWAN employs i18n to provide usage experience in different languages.
 As such, also the frontend uses translatable messages.
 For this purpose we use [`react-intl`](https://github.com/yahoo/react-intl), which helps us greatly to define text messages used in the frontend.
 The workflow for defining messages is as follows:

 1. Add a `react-intl` message using `intl.defineMessages({…})`